mutaician/AI-Engineering-Learning/ready-tensor-course/week5/README.md

 .
 Automated evaluations.
 With built-in LLM-powered grading, you can define test sets and measure output quality over time — no manual spot-checking required.
 .
 Searchable, organized runs.
 Tag, filter, and explore past runs by user, version, or use case — perfect for regression testing, debugging, or collaboration.

+chatbot -> llm, smart prompting, reasoning(CoT,ReAct, SelfAsk), documents(rag)

+### Giving Agent Tools
+Tools are how the agent gets things done
+- clear purpose, structured input and output, declaratively registered Why Tools - looking up information, specialized processing, taking actions

+* Tool Use - mechanics, how to invoke tool and pass right inputs
+* Tool Choice - judgement, what tool is actually needed and which one to use

+#### Lnaggraph Agent with Tools
+Components - LLM Node, Tools Node, Router Logic

+1. **Tool Setup** — Load the Tavily search tool and prepare the LLM.
+2. **Agent State Definition** — Create a State object to track messages.
+3. **Tool Registration** — Register available tools so the LLM knows what it can use.
+4. **LLM Node** — Let the agent decide whether to respond or call a tool.
+5. **Tools Node** — Execute the tool and return results back to the agent.
+6. **Routing Logic** — Determine whether to use a tool or respond directly.
+7. **Graph Assembly** — Connect all the pieces into a working LangGraph.

 ## Learning project

 ### Simple Joke Bot with LangGraph